 TREATMENT - PRODUCTS

 A common misconception is that dandruff is caused by a ‘dry scalp’.
-However, dandruff is usually oily.
+However, dandruff is usually found on oily scalps.
 Do not put or rub oil into your scalp as this will only make the flakes oiler and stickier.
-For immediate relief there are shampoos, scalp toners and scalp creams available.
-We suggest you use a flaky/itchy scalp shampoo and flaky/itchy scalp toner daily until your dandruff has cleared, and then alternate every other day with your regular shampoo for a couple of weeks after.
+For immediate relief there are shampoos, scalp toners and scalp masks available.
+We suggest you use Flaky/Itchy Scalp Shampoo and Flaky/Itchy Scalp Toner daily until your dandruff has cleared, and then alternate every other day with your regular shampoo for a couple of weeks after.

 An Exfoliating Scalp Mask should also be applied once a week to help clear flaking and itching.
 If you have moderate to severe dandruff, you can ask your chemist or pharmacist to make a cream for you - 1% each of sulphur and salicylic acid mixed in an oil-in-water emulsion can be very effective.

 Apply before shampooing in 1-inch partings and massage into your scalp.
-Leave for 10-15 minutes and wash out with a FlakyItchy Scalp Shampoo, and then use the correct conditioner for your hair texture.
+Leave for 10-15 minutes then wash out with Flaky/Itchy Scalp Shampoo, and follow with the correct conditioner for your hair texture.

 DIY SCALP TONER FOR FLAKY/ITCHY SCALPS

 Shake together an antibacterial mouthwash of your choice with an equal quantity of witch hazel.
 Wash your hair and towel dry it.
 Apply some of the mixture all over your scalp in 1-inch partings from ear to ear.
 Rub in lightly with your fingertips and leave on.
 Style and blow-dry your hair as usual.